atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 f(🐱) = Probability of being a cat.
 ```

 I hope you are still here with me.
-We looking for a function `f(x)` such that if `x` is a photograph the function would return the likelihood that it contains a cat according to the knowledge that is built into the function.
+We looking for a function `f(X)` such that if `X` is a photograph the function would return the likelihood that it contains a cat according to the knowledge that is built into the function.

 #### Probabilities
 You would be imagining why the right hand side of the equation are probabilities.
 They could be discrete yes or no answers.
 You normally want `f(🐱)` to say "Yes this is a cat."
 In the early days (1950s) that approach was tried in something called a "Perceptron".
 It is very easy to guess why those would not work.
 We all know there is no white and black.
 There are millions of illusions, cats that hide in the environment, dogs that look like cats and so on.
 If we can't be a 100% sure, why should we expect the mathematical equations to be.
 It is more practical to ask how likely the equations match and then we can improve the formula to give us better values.

 #### Twist

 There is one twist to the equation above that needs to be clarified before we go ahead.
 The question that I want you to think about is what are we trying to find?
-In traditional mathematics the answer is always `x` or `y`.
+In traditional mathematics the answer is always `X` or `y`.
 But in this case the situation is slightly different.
-We do need to find `y` for a given `x`.
+We do need to find `y` for a given `X`.
 That is given an image what is the probability that is a cat.
 But we don't know the values for `A` and `b`.
-Instead we have some samples that have the correct `x` and `y`, and based on those samples we will first find `A` and `b`.
-Then we go back and look for `y` for another `x` whose value we do not know.
+Instead we have some samples that have the correct `X` and `y`, and based on those samples we will first find `A` and `b`.
+Then we go back and look for `y` for another `X` whose value we do not know.

 Let me rephrase this for folks that might find it a little bit confusing.
-(And yes it is.) `A` and `b` are the known constants of the equation which will help us find `y` for a given `x`.
-If we know `f(x)` we can plug in any `x` and find the corresponding `y`.
+(And yes it is.) `A` and `b` are the known constants of the equation which will help us find `y` for a given `X`.
+If we know `f(X)` we can plug in any `X` and find the corresponding `y`.
 But we do not know the magical A and b.
-So we first use the known values of `x` and `y` to find approximate values of A and b.
+So we first use the known values of `X` and `y` to find approximate values of A and b.

-The key takeaway is that there are two core phases in a deep learning setup - The *training phase* and the *testing* phase.
-In the training phase we use the known set of `x` and `y` to find out the parameters `A` and `b`.
-Then in the testing phase we use those to test the function created to get the value `y` for the given image `x`.
+The key takeaway is that there are two core phases in a deep learning setup - The **training phase** and the **testing** phase.
+In the training phase we use the known set of `X` and `y` to find out the parameters `A` and `b`.
+Then in the testing phase we use those to test the function created to get the value `y` for the given image `X`.

 #### Brain Analogies